 How To Make A Game App: To Code Or Not To Code

-Let’s be honest: Most of the mobile game apps that find their way to the top come from studios with teams of developers, coders and designers who combine their superpowers to create a rich mobile gaming experience.
+Let’s be honest: Most of the mobile game apps that find their way to the top come from studios with teams of developers, coders and designers who combine their superpowers to create characters and rich mobile gaming experiences.

 It doesn’t mean, however, that someone like you can’t come along and disrupt the entire app landscape by making a game that knocks these companies off the top 10.
 After all, it has been done before, as one Reddit user has already proven.

 But unless you plan to study video game development or have some kind of knack for coding and design, the learning curve for becoming a developer is pretty steep.
 Fortunately for you, there is another option.

 Creating Your Own Mobile Game With Plug And Play Tools

 If you’ve decided to take a simpler approach to your adventure of developing a mobile game app, there are plenty of online and offline tools that can help you get the ball rolling.
 Many of them feature just about everything you’ll need to either complete your game entirely, or give it enough of a head start that it only requires a little tweaking to get there.

 Here is a list of some of the top game-making tools available for Android, iOS and the PC: